personium/website/src/app-developer/README.md

 ## Sample app

-Some sample applications have been released as JavaScript applications for web browsers.
+Some sample apps have been released as JavaScript web apps.

 See [Building a sample app](../getting-started/setup-sample-apps.md) in Getting Started.